The Value of Preventive Health: Degrees & Careers in Early Care

 Prostate Screening

-The choice to undergo a screening for prostate cancer is a personal one, and the discussion should happen between a patient and his doctor at age 50 if they are of average risk, or age 45 if the patient is African American or has a father or brother who was diagnosed with prostate cancer before age 65.
+The choice to undergo a screening for prostate cancer is a personal one.
+A discussion surrounding this decision should happen between a patient and his doctor at age 50 if they are of average risk, or age 45 if the patient is African American or has a father or brother who was diagnosed with prostate cancer before age 65.
 The screening usually involves a blood test that detects a prostate-specific antigen (PSA), which levels are typically elevated if the patient has prostate cancer.

 Careers & Degrees in Prostate Screening